intershop/helm-charts/charts/iom/README.rst

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

-Handling of persistent storage for shared file-system was improved
+Handling of persistent storage for the Shared File System was improved
 ==================================================================

-In former versions of IOM Helm charts the provisioning of persistent storage method was depending on the two parameters *persistence.hostPath* and *persistence.storageClass*.
-There was also a third parameter *persistence.pvc*, but this one was removed.
+In former versions of IOM Helm charts, the provisioning of a persistent storage method depended on the two parameters, *persistence.hostPath* and *persistence.storageClass*.
+There was also a third parameter, *persistence.pvc*, but that one was removed.
 There was a precedence defined for these parameters to select the provisioning method: if *persistence.hostPath* was set, *persistence.storageClass* was ignored.

 This has now changed.
-The new parameter *persistence.provisioning* was introduced, that explicitely defines the provisiong method to be used.
+The new parameter *persistence.provisioning* was introduced, that explicitly defines the provisioning method to be used.
-Allowed values for *persistence.provisioning* are *dynamic* (default), *static* and *local*.
+Allowed values for *persistence.provisioning* are *dynamic* (default), *static*, and *local*.

 - *dynamic* is equivalent to an old configuration, where *persistence.hostPath* and *persistence.pvc* were both not set.
 - *static* is a new provisioning method, that was not supported by older versions of IOM Helm charts.
 - *local* is equivalent to an old configuration, where *persistence.hostPath* was set, but *persistence.pvc* was not.

 Each provisioning method can be configured in more detail.
-Therefore separate parameter-groups were introduced, which mirror the names of the provisioning methods: *persistence.dynamic|static|local*.
+Therefore, separate parameter-groups were introduced, which mirror the names of the provisioning methods: *persistence.dynamic|static|local*.

-The old parameter *persistence.storageClass* belongs to *dynamic* provisioning, therefore it was renamed to *persistence.dynamic.storageClass*.
+The old parameter *persistence.storageClass* belongs to *dynamic* provisioning.
+Therefore, it was renamed to *persistence.dynamic.storageClass*.
-The old parameter *persistence.hostPath*, belongs to *local* provisioning and was therefore renamed to *persistence.local.hostPath*.
+The old parameter *persistence.hostPath* belongs to *local* provisioning and was therefore renamed to *persistence.local.hostPath*.

 The former parameter *persistence.annotations* was split into three different parameters, one for each provisioning method: *persistence.dynamic|static|local.annotations*.
-This way it became possible to define different default-annotations for the different provisioning methods.
+This way, it became possible to define different default annotations for the different provisioning methods.

-In former version of IOM Helm charts the following annotations for *persistent-volume-claim* were used in every case:
+In the former version of IOM Helm charts, the following annotations for *persistent-volume-claim* were used in every case:

 .. code-block:: yaml

     "helm.sh/resource-policy": keep
     "helm.sh/hook": pre-install

-In the current version of IOM Helm charts, there are no default-annotations at all for *persistence.static.annotations* and *persistence.local.annotations*.
+In the current version of IOM Helm charts, there are no default annotations at all for *persistence.static.annotations* and *persistence.local.annotations*.
-Only in case of *dynamic* provisioning, there is a single default-annotation:
+Only in case of *dynamic* provisioning, there is a single default annotation:

 .. code-block:: yaml